SteveRMann/yaml-files/README.md

  A button is on D6.
 When pressed, the relay on D5 closes for 500ms.

+### sonoffbasic.yaml
+'Sonoff Basic'
+Basic setup for a Sonoff Basic with a switch on GPIO14

 ### temperature-1.yaml
 `Wemos D1 Mini`
  This YAML file contains code for the following: